Benefits

 You are staying in Norway and want to apply for unemployment benefit

-If you apply for unemployment benefit from NAV, you must stay in Norway while receiving the unemployment benefit.
+If you apply for unemployment benefit from Nav, you must stay in Norway while receiving the unemployment benefit.
 If you are in your home country when you lose your job, you must return to Norway to apply for unemployment benefit.

 How to apply for unemployment benefit.